 Inside the 'MUST': The mobile unit surgical trailer

-During the heaviest fighting in the battle for the Iraqi city of Mosul, Arnaud Badinier was given two weeks to create a mobile surgical unit housed in a series of five trailers
+During the heaviest fighting in the battle for the Iraqi city of Mosul, project coordinator Arnaud Badinier was given two weeks to create a mobile surgical unit housed in a series of five trailers.

 "The idea had been floating around MSF for a while, but had been put on the backburner.
 But when the conflict flared up in Mosul, people saw how useful it would be to have a surgical facility that was near the frontlines, but could be packed up and moved quickly if the fighting got too close.